pwflint/markdown-portfolio/_includes/04-experience.md

 ### Northwest School of Wooden Boatbuilding - Port Hadlock, WA
 #### Student
 Professional instruction in all skills related to wooden boat building, including drafting and lofting.
-Construction of Gillett Beachcomber and Atkin Flipper skiffs.
-Construction of backbone and transom and frame-up on 36’ Chamberlin motor-sailor.
+- Construction of Gillett Beachcomber and Atkin Flipper skiffs.
+- Construction of backbone, transom and frame-up on 36’ Chamberlin motor-sailor.

 Fall 2013 - Fall 2014
 ### _Sørlandet_ - Kristiansand, NO
 #### Rig Foreman
 Responsible to yard foreman for the complete re-assembly of a fully-rigged ship post re-fit.
+- Coordinate with shipyard for scheduling use of heavy equipment
+- Supervise all major installations
-Coordinate with shipyard for scheduling use of heavy equipment and supervise all major installations.
-Coordinate with Captain and Officers for placement of idle crew in re-installing electronics, safety checks, etc.
+- Coordinate with Captain and Officers for placement of idle crew in re-installing electronics, safety checks, etc.

 Desan Shipyard, Tuzla, Turkey
 Summer 2012
 ### _Roseway_ - St. Croix, USVI
 #### Foreman
-Management of novice crew for routine shipyard maintenance as well as major projects: Replace all standing rigging, replace M.E. exhaust manifold, replace fore crosstrees.
+Management of novice crew for routine shipyard maintenance as well as major projects:
+- Replace all standing rigging
+- Replace M.E. exhaust manifold
+- Replace fore crosstrees.

 Gloucester Marine Railway, Gloucester, MA
 Fall 2010
 ### _Caledonia_ - Halifax, NS
 #### Re-Fit Crew
+- Installation of overheads
+- Packing transits
-Installation of overheads, packing transits, general fit-out projects during dry-dock period in Norfolk, VA.
+- General fit-out projects during dry-dock period

 Colonna Shipyard, Norfolk, VA
 Winter 2008
 ## Other Work/Volunteer Experience
 ### Langston Enterprises - Number Nine, AR
 #### Press Operator
-Monitor and trouble-shoot automated bale-pressing, binding, and bagging machinery in large-scale cotton gin.
-Maintain accurate, real-time record of bale weights for growers, supplier, and customers.
-First stage quality control.
-Fire-fighting.
+- Monitor and trouble-shoot automated bale-pressing, binding, and bagging machinery in large-scale cotton gin.
+- Maintain accurate, real-time record of bale weights for growers, supplier, and customers.
+- First stage quality control.
+- Fire-fighting.

 Fall 2016
 ### SUWS of the Carolinas - Old Fort, NC
 #### Field Instructor
-Monitor safety of at-risk youth in Pisgah National Forest.
-Facilitate therapeutic goals as outlined by a licensed social worker.
-Provide instruction in primitive living skills.
-Foster “leave-no-trace” ethics.
+- Monitor safety of at-risk youth in Pisgah National Forest.
+- Facilitate therapeutic goals as outlined by a licensed social worker.
+- Provide instruction in primitive living skills.
+- Foster “leave-no-trace” ethics.

 Summer 2009
 ## Maritime Credentials And Certificates